OFCOM (Duty regarding Prevention of Serious Self-harm and Suicide) Bill [HL]

 Overview

-This bill mandates Ofcom, the UK communications regulator, to create a unit advising the government on how social media platforms contribute to self-harm and suicide.
-The unit will assess the extent of harmful content, evaluate current regulations, and propose improvements to prevent such content.
+This bill mandates OFCOM (the UK communications regulator) to create a unit advising the government on how social media platforms contribute to self-harm and suicide.
+The unit will assess the extent of harmful content, the effectiveness of current regulations, and suggest improvements to prevent self-harm and suicide.

 Description

-• Assessing harmful content: Determining the prevalence of social media content that incites, encourages, or assists serious self-harm or suicide-related activities.
+- The amount of social media content inciting, encouraging, provoking, or assisting serious self-harm or suicide-related activities.

-• Evaluating current regulations: Analyzing the effectiveness of existing regulations in tackling this harmful content.
+- The effectiveness of existing regulations in tackling such content.

 Government Spending